A study of the Led Zeppelin film and album The Song Remains The Same

 No differences between the original album and film versions on this occasion.
 The song remains the same!
 Sorry, couldn't resist that.
 It does seem strangely appropriate, though, that this should be the only song that was exactly the same on both of the original formats.

 The new DVD features the same version again, but with some further adjustments to the vocals.
 After the first verses, as the fast tempo re-enters, we hear Robert's familiar, "And it always grows, push, push, yeah," but the "aah, ah-oh" that follows has been almost completely faded out.
-The line that was patched on the original releases has been fixed again, but slightly differently; "...the Same..." seems to have been altered to sound higher and more stable by means of some fancy digital processing, rather than actually overdubbed or replaced, and "...oh yeah!" is actually the genuine 28th vocal, although very slightly trimmed and tidied.
+The line that was patched on the original releases has been fixed again, but in a slightly different way; "...the same..." seems to have been altered to sound higher and more stable by means of digital processing rather than actually overdubbed or replaced, and "...oh yeah!" is actually the genuine 28th vocal, although very slightly trimmed and tidied.
 This is a clear improvement, with the overall effect being much smoother and more natural than the original, somewhat heavy-handed overdub.
 But 40 seconds on, Robert's "Ah, dig it, dig it" has been removed completely from the mix, as has his "Keep on" a further 35 seconds later.
 And at the end of the final verse there are further vocal casualties as "here we go", "come on" and the second "push" of five, all fall victim to the ruthless fader.
-These ad libs, although not always perfectly sung, added energy, intensity and character to the closing stages of the song, and personally I would have much preferred for them to have been left in place.
+These ad libs, although not always perfectly sung, added energy and character to the closing stages of the song and their removal leaves a slightly empty feeling.

 The new CD is the same as the new DVD: